Low-Lying Excitation Modes of Trapped Dipolar Fermi Gases: From Collisionless to Hydrodynamic Regime: Acknowlegements

 \section{Acknowlegements}

-We acknowledge inspiring discussions with Sandro Stringari.
-One of us (A. R. P. L.) acknowledges financial support from the Coordena\c{c}\~ao de Aperfei\c{c}oamento de Pessoal de N\'ivel Superior (CAPES) at previous stages of this work as well as the hospitality of the Departments of Physics of the Federal University of Cear\'a (Brazil) and of the Technische Universit\"at Kaiserslautern (Germany), where part of this work was carried out.
-Furthermore, we thank the support from the German Research Foundation (DFG) via the Collaborative Research Center SFB /TR49 Condensed Matter Systems with Variable Many-Body Interactions. \begin{appendix}
+We acknowledge inspiring discussions with Antun Bala\v{z}, Vladimir Velji\'c, and Sandro Stringari.
+One of us (A. R. P. L.) acknowledges financial support from the Coordena\c{c}\~ao de Aperfei\c{c}oamento de Pessoal de N\'ivel Superior (CAPES) and from the Funda\c{c}\~ao Cearense de Apoio ao Desenvolvimento Cient\'ifico e Tecnol\'ogico (Grant No. BP2-0107-00129.02.00/15) as well as the hospitality of the Departments of Physics of the Federal University of Cear\'a (Brazil) and of the Technische Universit\"at Kaiserslautern (Germany), where part of this work was carried out.
+Furthermore, we thank for the support from the German Research Foundation (DFG) via the Collaborative Research Center SFB/TR49 {\it Condensed Matter Systems with Variable Many-Body Interactions} and, a final stage, via the Collaborative Research Center SFB/TR185 {\it Open System Control of Atomic and Photonic Matter}. \begin{appendix}